tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 3. The streaming API will be entirely removed in release v0.37, which will require all users of event subscription to switch to the new API.

-> **Point for discussion:** Given that we already have ABCI++ and PBTS for
+> **Point for discussion:** Given that ABCI++ and PBTS are the main priorities
-> v0.36, it would be reasonable to suggest postponing this work until v0.37 and
+> for v0.36, it would be fine to slip the first phase of this work to v0.37.
-> its successor instead.
-The reason I proposed v0.36 for the first step is that
-> the proposed design can be added _alongside_ the existing implementation, so
+> Unless there is a time problem, however, the proposed design does not disrupt
-> it would not break existing usage.
->
-> The plumbing changes would be mostly independent of the pieces that will
-> change for ABCI++ and PBTS, so working them concurrently is feasible.
+> the work on ABCI++ or PBTS, and will not increase the scope of breaking
+> changes.
+Therefore the plan is to begin in v0.36 and slip only if necessary.

 ---
 ## Detailed Design